 These lessons include:

 INFOhio also created a new professional development class that can help districts adopt relevant and authentic curriculum programs by using the Edreports.org site.
 EdReports.org is a nonprofit educational organization dedicated to providing thorough reviews of instructional materials through the use of a detailed, content-specific, rubric.
 EdReports reviews are transparent and this ensures school district curriculum teams will adopt curriculum programs of high quality and that meet their needs for relevant and authentic information.

-The new EdReports class is available within the Building Your Digital Curriculum with INFOhio Learning Pathway to guide curriculum leaders and participants through details of the EdReports site and how to implement the reports into their material adoption process.
+The new EdReports class is available within the High-Quality Instructional Materials for Each Child Learning Pathway to guide curriculum leaders and participants through details of the EdReports site and how to implement the reports into their material adoption process.
 Upon completion of this class, participants will earn 4 contact hours.
 For more details about what to expect from this self-paced, online class read this, EdReports Class Now Available!